 Your fixed expenses are things like your website development costs, founder salaries, rent and other things that you pay whether you have zero customers or 10,000 customers.

 In contrast, your variable expenses vary depending on your revenue projections and should be consistent with the same numbers that you are using to project revenue.

 Continuing with our prior example, the Google advertising spend is clearly dependent on how many ad clicks you expect.
 So, if you are projecting 1,000 ad clicks to support your revenue in the first month, then you should also project your advertising spend at 1,000 times the cost-per-click (CPC) of those ads.
 Other examples of variable costs are customer support, web hosting and employee activities.

 Finally, it would be naïve to think that the lender will approve your financial projections and agree with your assumptions from the start.

 Be proactive: provide at least four versions of your financial projections to the bank:

 These “what-if” scenarios let you show the small business lender or bank how you would manage risk if revenues come in lower than expected.
 It also shows how profitable your business can be if you achieve a great product/market fit.
 The zero revenue version is your worst case scenario and shows how much runway you have with your existing cash.

 Now, just because you have identified the key building blocks to your company’s financial projections doesn’t mean you will actually achieve those targets.
 The key here is that you now have more accurate financial projections in place for how you could, in theory, achieve your targets.
 By having these projections, the bank you choose will have a clearer picture of how your business makes money.
 The lender may still disagree with the projections and its assumptions, but at least you have laid them out for discussion; the bank cannot argue that you don’t understand how to forecast financials.

-Book a time in my calendar today to get your free consultation to understand how properly built financial projections can help you secure the loan you need.
+Get in touch with one of our experts for a consult to understand how properly built financial projections can help you secure the loan you need.